brene/docs/source/docs/data-model/index.md

 #### ID

 All nodes in graph.cool are automatically assigned an `id` field of type ID.
-You use this value when querying specific nodes or adding nodes to connections.
+You use this value when querying specific nodes or adding nodes to relations.

 ## Constraints